ubrant/documents-format/README.md

 &nbsp;
 ### Minor Identifier

-It has following format:
+It defines Minor Group that contains one or many Sections under same Minor ID, and has following format:

 ```
 @Minor ID Title
 ```

-> Defines Minor Group that contains one or many Sections under same Minor ID.
->
-> This identifier is intended to group same kind of sections under a single ID, no matter the number of files they are scattered in.
+This identifier is intended to group same kind of sections under a single ID, no matter the number of files they are scattered over.
->

 > **Title** should be used only once in all the files for same Minor ID, otherwise it will be picked up from first non-blank occurrence.